Avielyo10/jinja2-tools/README.md

 ```
 Usage: jinja render [OPTIONS]
 Options:
   -d, --data TEXT          PATH to YAML or JSON data file, URL or '-' for
                            stdin.

-  -t, --template TEXT      PATH to any file that uses Jinja, URL or '-' for
+  -t, --template TEXT      PATH to directory or to any file that uses Jinja,
-                           stdin.
+                           URL or '-' for stdin.

   -v, --verbose
   -tb, --no-trim-blocks    Disable trim blocks.